junggoh/test/readme.md

 add more text

-more changes, on a branch.
+i home this is not a problem!